Understanding Non-Potable Water

 Ground Water

 Groundwater is the water present beneath the earth’s surface in rock and soil pre-spaces and in the fractures of rock formations.
 Nearly 98% of the world’s freshwater is underground.
-Groundwater can provide safe drinking water if the source is sufficiently treated.
+Groundwater can provide safe drinking water if the source is properly treated.

 Snow & Ice